 Consistent with our compensation philosophy, we believe that executive management should have a significant equity investment in the Company to further align their interests and actions with the interests of the Company's stockholders.
-Under the Company's stock ownership guidelines, the CEO and other SEC executive officers who are designated by the Board from time to time are required to hold shares (or share equivalents) with a market value equal to at least seven times base salary for the CEO and two and half times base salary for the other SEC executive officers.
-Each executive officer has a period of three years, measured from the time the officer joins the Company, to comply with the ownership requirement.
-Unless the executive officer holds more than this threshold market value of shares, the executive officer is not permitted to sell holdings of our stock that the executive officer owns, subject to certain exceptions.
+Under the Company's stock ownership guidelines, the CEO and other SEC executive officers who are designated by the Board from time to time are required to hold shares with a market value equal to at least seven times base salary for the CEO and two and half times base salary for the other SEC executive officers.
+In determining compliance with these guidelines, shares of common stock, unvested time-based RSUs and in-the-money options are included in the calculation of ownership, while unvested performance-based RSUs are not counted.
+Each executive officer has a period of five years, measured from the time the officer is designated as an executive officer of the Company, to comply with the ownership requirement.
+Unless the executive officer is not permitted to sell holdings of our stock that the executive officer owns, subject to certain exceptions.